2020 MCA AWARDS CATEGORIES.

 8. Performance Improvement in the Private Sector

-Demonstration of improvements in the performance of existing business activities in the areas of cost reduction, process design (in manufactures, service provision or support functions), capacity sharing and quality assurance, most frequently deriving benefits in efficiency and positive impacts on the bottom line.
+Demonstration of sustainable performance improvements in the private sector in the areas of existing business which could include improvements in cost reduction, process design (in manufacturing, service provision or support functions), capacity sharing and quality assurance.
+Projects need to show the return on investment in the consulting work, the benefits of greater efficiency and fundamentally the improvements in the bottom line and positive impacts on citizens.

 Demonstration of the successful delivery of people-related initiatives.
-This could be HR strategy and management, leadership, organisational development, pensions/ benefits/ compensation, performance management initiatives, training and development, recruitment, retention and motivation, or talent management.
+This could be, leadership, cultural change, organisational development, pensions/ benefits/ compensation, performance management initiatives, training and development, recruitment, retention and motivation, or talent management.

 Demonstration of the development of a new strategy, or a major contribution to a critical aspect of a client’s strategic plans and approach.
 This could take place in the context of work on corporate strategy, corporate recovery and turnaround, business strategy, market analysis and strategy, mergers and acquisitions, policy formulation, shareholder value creation and management or corporate venturing.
 It could also include exercises such as scenario planning and future-proofing carried out to test organisational resilience.
 The consulting firm must demonstrate a positive impact on the strategic assumptions, goals or strategic preparedness of the client organisation.